I love doing recycled crafts for kids. I especially love crafts that encourage them to be creative and can be used in pretend play.

 Cut your piece of cardboard into a square that is a bit wider than the 2 soda pop bottles laying side by side.
 The piece of cardboard will serve as a base for your jet pack.

 Next, cover the plastic bottles with aluminum foil.
 This is a great step for little ones to help with.
-(I have seen this craft done with silver paint, but aluminum foil is mess-free.
-Plus, most people have it on hand already, a big plus in my book.)
+You could use silver paint, but aluminum foil is mess-free.
+Plus, most people have it on hand already, a big plus in my book.

 Once the bottles are covered, use strips of duct tape to hold them onto the cardboard base.